 - How much your local council charges for your valuation band

 - Whether you’re eligible for a discount or council tax exemption

 A range of council tax discounts are available for people in certain living situations or properties.
 For example, people living on their own in a property are eligible for 25% off their council tax bill.

-Don’t make moving day more stressful than it needs to be.
+So, don’t waste any time!
 By alerting your council that you’re moving ahead of time, you’ll save money on council tax and enjoy a far smoother, less stressful moving process.